pipolinlab/ExplorePipolin/README.md

 ### Easyfig-compatible colouring

-By default, a `/colour` field will be added and an RGB colour code will be assigned to each feature in the output Genbank files.
-The colours will be assigned according to [this scheme](explore_pipolin/data/colours.tsv). **To modify colours**, download and change this TSV file (you can add new products or delete existing ones, or change the colours) and provide it using `--colours` option.
+By default, a `/colour` field with an RGB colour code will be added to each feature in the output Genbank files.
+The colours will be assigned according to [this scheme](explore_pipolin/data/colours.tsv). **To modify the colouring**, download and change this TSV file and provide it using `--colours` option.

-Use `--skip-colours` if required.
+NOTE: Use `--skip-colours` if required.